Dual Language Program

-Dual Language is both an additive bilingual program for Spanish-speaking students and a foreign language immersion program for English-speaking students.
-In Two-Way classrooms, a combination of native Spanish speakers and native English speakers are taught together in an effort to develop full bilingualism and bi-literacy for both groups of students.
-At the secondary level (Middle School/High School), students participating in the program typically take two or three classes in Spanish
+Dual Language is both an additive bilingual program for native speaking students of the partner language and a foreign language immersion program for English-speaking students.
+In two-way classrooms, a combination of native speakers of the partner language and English speakers are taught together in an effort to develop full bilingualism and bi-literacy for both groups of students.
+At the secondary level (middle school/high school), students participating in the program typically take two or three classes in the partner language.

 In order to ensure the expected academic achievement and success, it is necessary to adhere to the following program non-negotiable expectations:

-- A minimum of 50% to a maximum of 80% of daily instruction in the non-English language
+- A minimum of 50% to a maximum of 80% of daily instruction in the partner language.

 - In a 50/50 model, both languages of instruction must be distributed equally throughout each day, not alternating days or weeks.
-Therefore, each language will be allocated in a continuous, uninterrupted block so that 50% of the day is taught in English and 50% is taught in Spanish.
+Therefore, each language will be allocated in a continuous, uninterrupted block so that 50% of the day is taught in English and 50% is taught in the partner language.

 - Strategic separation of languages on the part of the instructor—no simultaneous translation